ferama/rospo/SPEC.md

 - config booleans accept YAML 1.1-style string spellings such as `yes`, `no`, `on`, and `off`
 - the reorganized Rust modules now include targeted comments in dense runtime, PTY, config, progress, and precedence code paths where intent would otherwise be harder to infer
+- SFTP recovery now uses a shared reconnect coordinator per client so one outage triggers one recovery loop rather than one reconnect attempt per chunk worker
+- interactive SFTP progress rendering now coordinates with normal log output so reconnect logs clear and restore the active transfer overlay instead of leaving stacked bar lines behind

 ## CLI Contract